KGrewal1/ruff/crates/red_knot_python_semantic/resources/mdtest/descriptor_protocol.md

 c.ten = 10  # error: [invalid-assignment]
 C.ten = 10

-# TODO: This should be an error, but with a better error message
+# TODO: This should be an error, but the message needs to be improved.
 # error: [invalid-assignment] "Object of type `Literal[11]` is not assignable to attribute `ten` of type `Ten`"
 c.ten = 11

-# TODO: This is not the correct error message
+# TODO: This should be an error, but the message needs to be improved.
 # error: [invalid-assignment] "Object of type `Literal[11]` is not assignable to attribute `ten` of type `Literal[10]`"
 C.ten = 11
 ```